 where the second inequality is trivially derived from $x\log(1/x) \le x^{1-1/e} \le x^{1/2}$ for $0\le x\le 1$.
 Recall that $\mathcal{D}_{AB}$ is the Hilbert space dimension in the region $AB$. \end{prop}

-From the proposition, if there are no quantum correlations, i.e., $\epsilon=0$ in \eqref{cond_M_Quantum_corr}, we can ensure $E_{R}^{\PPT}(\rho_{AB})=0$, which also yields Lemma~\ref{lem:QC_Entanglement_condition_2}.
-We can thus connect the clustering theorem for the quantum correlation to that for quantum entanglement.
-In the following section, we show that the generic quantum Gibbs states satisfy the exponential clustering for the quantum correlations at arbitrary temperatures, and hence, the entanglement clustering theorem also holds.
+Based on the proposition, if there are no quantum correlations, that is, if $\epsilon=0$ in \eqref{cond_M_Quantum_corr}, it can be ensured that $E_{R}^{\PPT}(\rho_{AB})=0$, which also yields Lemma~\ref{lem:QC_Entanglement_condition_2}.
+Consequently, the clustering theorem for the quantum correlation can be associated with that for quantum entanglement.
+In the following section, the generic quantum Gibbs states are presented to satisfy the exponential clustering for quantum correlations at arbitrary temperatures, thereby indicating that the entanglement clustering theorem also holds.